 Emergency Buffer

-Planning across these categories ensures that care remains uninterrupted and stress-free, even during unforeseen circumstances.
+Planning across these categories ensures that elder care services remain uninterrupted and stress-free, even during unforeseen circumstances.
+Explore 7 aspects of holistic care at Epoch to understand what a well-rounded care plan looks like in practice.

 As elder care needs become more diverse, specialised care models have emerged to address specific conditions and levels of dependency.